frickelzeugs/TrashStation/README.md

 ![Wiring](doc/FlexiBin-wiring.jpg)

 ## How to build and flash the project to the ESP32?
-Just download the FlexiBin.ino project and build and flash to you ESP32 with Arduino Studio.
+Just download the FlexiBin.ino project and build and flash to your ESP32 with Arduino Studio.
 If you've never done that before, ask any AI (e.g. ChatGPT) of your choice how to do that.